completemedguide/completemedguide.github.io/README.md

 Where Can I download it?
 -
 Visit www.completemedguide.com.
-The 2018 edition will be released in time for the next admissions cycle.
+The 2018 edition is currently available for download.